Brandeso/Brandeso/nodejs/CreateTypescript.md

     npm i --save-dev nodemon
     ```

-4. Let's write the base file for our server, it will be inside the `dist` folder, `app.ts`
+4. Let's write the base file for our server, it will be inside the `src` folder, `app.ts`

     ```typescript
     import express from 'express';